- London Info

-- Tours & Services
+- Tours & Experiences

-- List With Us
+- Contact Us

-London has beuatiful sunny skies in the summer months, and July is the ideal time to soak up all the much-needed Vitamin D. Whether you want to dance to live music under the English sun or cool your heels in Buckingham Palace, July in London gives you the best of both worlds.
+London has beautiful sunny skies in the summer months, and July is the ideal time to soak up all the much-needed Vitamin D. Whether you want to dance to live music under the English sun or cool your heels in Buckingham Palace, July in London gives you the best of both worlds.

 The only Grand Slam to be played on grass is legendary, and Wimbledon is an event that all tennis fans aim to see.
 The two weeks over which the tournament runs sees the capital come alive, in an air of queueing, strawberries and cream, and usually an appearance by Cliff Richard!
 Every single year the tournament sees around 500,000 spectators pass through its gates and millions of fans watching at home.

 4 - 9 July 2023

 This high-summer event returns and explodes over 34 acres in the spectacular grounds of Hampton Court Palace.
 Featuring world-class gardens as well as work by some of the country's leading designers and nurseries, there are many opportunities to buy plants, fresh produce and gardening equipment.
 Packed with new features like a magical butterfly display, this flower show is sure to be fun for the whole family!

 The Royal Albert Hall is a destination in its own right, but when it is combined with world class music and famous musicians, it becomes a must visit.
 The BBC Proms is televised live, but it is also a live music extravaganza across the whole city, with various venues hosting shows throughout its duration.
 From classics to contemporaries, this is a fantastic musical event for all the family.